Online Probabilistic Model Identification using Adaptive Recursive MCMC: PRELIMINARIES

 In the Bayesian paradigm, parameter estimations are given in the form of the posterior probability density function (pdf); this pdf can be continuously updated as new data points are received.
 Consider the following general model:

 where $Y$, $X$, $\theta$, and $\nu$ are concurrent output, input, model parameters set and noise vectors, respectively.
 For a hybrid system, there can be $m$ different nonlinear functions ($F_j$) with different parameters set ($\theta_j$) for each mode.
 For multi-modal systems, there can be $m$ different noise distribution $\nu_j$ for each mode.
-To calculate the posterior pdf, the observed data (input/output pairs) along with a prior distribution are combined via Bayes' rule \cite{khatibisepehr2013design}. \pa{ For more information please refer to the supplementary material.} We will be applying updates to the posterior pdf using batches of data points; hence, it will be convenient to partition the data as follows:
+To calculate the posterior pdf, the observed data (input/output pairs) along with a prior distribution are combined via Bayes' rule \cite{khatibisepehr2013design}.
+The Bayesian rule is defined as follows \cite{bishop2006pattern}.

+where, $P(\theta)$ is the prior probability of parameters, $P(D)=\int P(D|\theta)P(\theta)d\theta,$ is called as evidence, $P(D|\theta)$ is the likelihood function, and $P(\theta|D)$ is posterior probability of parameters given the data.
+We will be applying updates to the posterior pdf using batches of data points; hence, it will be convenient to partition the data as follows:

 where $N_s=T_s/T$ is the number of data points in each data pack with $T, T_s$ being the data and algorithm sampling times, respectively.
 This partitioning is convenient for online applications, as $D^{t-1}$ should have been previously collected so that the algorithm can be executed from $t_{m}$ to $t_{m}+N_s+1$, an interval which we will define as algorithm time step $t$.
 Ultimately, inferences are completed at $t_{m}+N_s+2$.
 Fig. \ref{fig:timetable} illustrates the timeline for the data and the algorithm.
 It is worth mentioning that the computation can be done simultaneously with the task in the adjacent algorithm step (e.g. phase A of algorithm $t$, phase B of algorithm $t-1$ and phase C of algorithm $t-2$ can all be done simultaneously).